BROOKLYN

 All digital content created or obtained by members of the St. Joseph's University faculty and staff and disseminated by electronic means, subject to the exceptions stated in this policy, must be made accessible to the widest range of users, including those with the more common sensory, motor and cognitive disabilities, by adopting as a minimum all requirements of World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.1 standards.

 This policy applies to all digital content that is acquired, developed, distributed, used, purchased or implemented by or for St. Joseph's University and used within the context of teaching, learning, research, service, employment and other official functions of the University.
-This includes any web pages, web-based applications, electronic documents, multimedia created or obtained after the effective date of this policy.
+This includes any web pages, web-based applications, electronic documents, multimedia created or obtained.
 It also includes any third-party applications used to create and/or disseminate digital content (i.e. web-based content creation, textbook supplemental materials, or mobile applications).
-Digital content and resources created or obtained prior to the effective date of this policy must comply according to the time frames specified below for web page requirements.

 Accessibility is a shared concern for anyone in the St. Joseph's University community who has a hand in creating, obtaining, sharing and publishing digital resources.
 Each faculty, administrator, staff member, or student organization who obtains, designs, develops, recommends, procures or manages digital content and/or resources is subject to and has responsibilities under this policy.